 The Brian Stacey Award

 The winner will be chosen from entries submitted to the Musical Advisory Panel, who will make their recommendations for Nominees/Winner and the Brian Stacey Memorial Trustees will then choose the winner.
-The winner will be announced on 24 June at the Helpmann Nominations Media Launch and will be presented with an $8,000 prize plus appear at the Helpmann Awards® Ceremony on Monday 29 July at the Sydney Opera House.
+The winner will be announced on Monday 14 July at the Helpmann Nominations Media Launch and will be presented with an $8,000 prize plus appear at the Helpmann Awards Ceremony.

 ‘The Brian Stacey Award has a very deliberate slant in that applicants are required not only to demonstrate their dexterity, musicianship, communication skills in Stacey-like fashion, but also put forward a Vision Statement that shows that they have a grand dream for the Australian music making of the future and have a clear understanding with regard to the part they can play in bringing that into a reality.’
 (Kathryn Sadler – Chair)

 Who was Brian Stacey?
 Affectionately known as ‘Stacey’, this beloved Australian Musical Director lost his life over 17 years ago.
 Stacey died tragically in a motorcycle accident on 25 October 1996, one night before he was to conduct the Australian premier of the Cameron Mackintosh production of Sunset Boulevard .
 Brian Stacey’s tragically curtailed musical career was remarkable for its breadth of interest and expertise.
 Stacey resisted efforts to be pigeon-holed into any particular genre; indeed he firmly believed that his experiences in one genre informed and improved his performances in another.
 In the last year of his life he conducted ballet, opera, musicals, concerts and recordings, as well as participating in a number of other musical projects.